BeeGass/HiPPO-Jax/README.md

 c = hippo.apply(params, f=x)
 ```

-# Running Experiments

-There are several ways to run your own local `S4'former` experiments:

 # Contributing

 `HiPPO-Jax` is an open source project.
 Consider contributing to benefit the entire community!